BlueEquinoxDev/waste-detection-aidl/README.md

 #### TACO Dataset

-Explore the notebook ``demo.ipynb``, modified version of the original notebook from the [TACO Repository](https://github.com/pedropro/TACO) that inspects the dataset.
+Explore the notebook ``eda_taco.ipynb``, modified version of the original notebook from the [TACO Repository](https://github.com/pedropro/TACO) that inspects the dataset.
 The dataset is in COCO format.
 It contains the source pictures, anotations and labels.
 For more details related with the datasource please refer to [TACO Repository](https://github.com/pedropro/TACO).

 #### Viola77 Dataset